-As we noted earlier, both WhatsApp and its parent company Facebook still do not offer a BAA for WhatsApp.
+As we noted earlier, Cisco still does not publicly mention a BAA is available for Jabber.

-It should be noted however, WhatsApp is considered by HHS as a telehealth solution that can be used in a non-public facing manner.
-While the HHS Notification of Enforcement Discretion is not indefinite, it currently allows healthcare entities to use WhatsApp and not be liable for HIPAA fines.
+It should be noted however, Cisco Jabber is considered by HHS as a telehealth solution that can be used in a non-public facing manner.
+While the HHS Notification of Enforcement Discretion is not indefinite, it currently allows healthcare entities to use Jabber and not be liable for HIPAA fines.

-Conclusion: Until the Notification of Enforcement Discretion is terminated, WhatsApp can be used in a non-public facing manner by U.S. healthcare organizations, without risk of HIPAA fines.
+Conclusion: Until the Notification of Enforcement Discretion is terminated, Cisco Jabber can be used in a non-public facing manner by U.S. healthcare organizations, without risk of HIPAA fines.